What you'll study

-Visiting professional tutors: Tim Deiling (American Idiot, Six), Kevin Sleep (Head of Lighting, ENO), Lucy Carter (award winner, specialising in dance), Rick Fisher (Billy Elliot, Swan Lake), Willie Williams (U2, Lady Gaga, David Bowie), Charlie Morgan Jones (Avenue Q), Kevin Sleep (Head of Lighting, ENO), Patrick Woodroffe (Jubilee Concert, Rolling Stones, Take That, Elton John), Lucy Carter (Royal Opera House, ENO, Royal Ballet).
+Visiting professional tutors include: Rick Fisher (Billy Elliot, Swan Lake), Willie Williams (U2, Lady Gaga, David Bowie), Charlie Morgan Jones (Avenue Q), Kevin Sleep (Head of Lighting, ENO), Patrick Woodroffe (Jubilee Concert, Rolling Stones, Take That, Elton John), Lucy Carter (Royal Opera House, ENO, Royal Ballet).

 Build your portfolio with real experience

-You will take part in and lead a number of realised projects across theatre, live music and events with opportunities to design your own work and take on the role of LD and/or assistant LD.
-From large projects to small-scale experimental work, installations to full-scale performances in central London
+You will take part in and lead realised projects across theatre, live music and events with opportunities to design your own work and take on the role of LD and/or assistant LD.
+From large projects to small-scale experimental work, installations to full scale performances in central London

 Professional contacts and experience

-We connect you with leading professional lighting designers, managers and lighting companies, and in your second year, you will undertake an industry placement.
-We also encourage non-assessed placements and work within the industry throughout the course.
+Throughout the course, we connect you with leading professional lighting designers, managers and lighting companies and in your second year, you will undertake an industry placement.
+We also help and encourage work and non-assessed placements within the industry